100% of your gift makes a difference

 The local media donates thousands of dollars of advertising to make this campaign possible.
 Thank you Summit Daily News, Always Mountain Time, Krystal 93 and Comcast Spotlight for their support.
 We also want to thank the Breckenridge Restaurant Association for donating the proceeds from the Fall Dining Passports and Father Dyer Methodist Church for donating a portion of their Christmas Eve offering.

-- Donations for Summit County Cares fund are being accepted through The Summit Foundation at SummitFoundation.org or mail checks to P.O.
+- Donations for Summit County Cares fund are being accepted through FIRC or The Summit Foundation at SummitFoundation.org or mail checks to P.O.
 Box 4000 Breckenridge, CO 80424.

-- $20K in 2 Days – We are working to raise $20,000 on December 21-22 for Summit County Cares.
+- $10K in a Day – We are working to raise $10,000 on December 20 for Summit County Cares.
 Agency and media reps will be collecting donations at the City Market locations along with online donations to help raise $10,000.
-We already have two $2500 match from Ivan Stanley & Associates for the day.

 Success Stories – Here are a few examples of the clients who have been helped from this fund: